FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/compiling.md

 ---
 name: Compiling help
 about: If you need help compiling the game, and you're running into issues.
 (Look through the 'compiling help' label in case it's been solved!)
 title: 'Compiling help: [BRIEF DESCRIPTION / ERROR MESSAGE OUTPUT]'
-labels: compiling help
+labels: ''
+assignees: ''

 ---

 [weed]: <> (FILL THIS ISSUE THING OUT AS MUCH AS POSSIBLE)